torvalds/linux/Documentation/usb/ehci.rst

 more typical in the second half of 2002.

 Note that USB 2.0 support involves more than just EHCI.
-It requires other changes to the Linux-USB core APIs, including the hub driver, but those changes haven't needed to really change the basic "usbcore" APIs exposed to USB device drivers.
+It requires other changes to the GNU/Linux-USB core APIs, including the hub driver, but those changes haven't needed to really change the basic "usbcore" APIs exposed to USB device drivers.